fleigm/TransitRouter/post/introduction.md

 In GraphHopper we can specify a start and end edge when finding the path between two nodes.
 We use this to enable turn restrictions between hops.
 Given two candidates $c_1 = (u_1, e_1), c_2 = (u_2, e_2)$.
 Let $v$ be the neighbor of $u_2$ connected by $e_2$.
 Then we calculate the path $P_1$ from $u_1$ starting with edge $e_2$ to $v$ ending with $e_2$.
 When we combine the most likely paths $P_i$ to get the whole path $P$ we remove the last edge from every $P_i$.

+## Path finding between candidates
+As a path finding strategy either shortest or fastest routing can be used.
+Note that turn costs do not work properly with shortest routing because of the way GraphHopper calculates the turn penalties.

+For feeds with short distances between stations shortest routing might produce better results that fastest routing.
+An example can be seen in the evaluation chapter.